Musicals101.com

 It's Always Fair Weather (WB/ Turner)

-Gene Kelly's last major MGM musical is an underestimated winner, with some unforgettable dance numbers and an entertaining plot.
+Gene Kelly's last major MGM musical boasts some unforgettable dance numbers and an entertaining plot.
 Intended as a sequel to On the Town, it evolved into the story of three army buddies who reunite ten years after World War II.
-Their initial differences almost ruin things until a common challenge brings them together.
-Few sights could match the trio (Kelly, Dan Dailey & Michael Kidd) strutting their stuff with trash can lids strapped to their feet, or Kelly tap-dancing through busy city streets on roller skates.
-Along with outtake numbers and cartoons, there is a highly entertaining "making of" documentary -- with yours truly among a stellar line up of experts.
+Initial differences almost ruin things, but a common challenge finally re-ignites their friendship.
+Few sights could match the trio of Kelly, Dan Dailey & Michael Kidd strutting their stuff with trash can lids strapped to their feet, or Kelly tap-dancing through busy city streets on roller skates.
+Along with outtake numbers and cartoons, there is a highly entertaining "making of" documentary, with the author of Musicals101 among a stellar line up of experts.
 If you don't know this film, you are in for a real surprise.

 Jerry Herman's Broadway (Varese Sarabande)

 This all-star concert was taped live at the Hollywood Bowl, with the L.A.
-Philharmonic conducted by Don Pippin.
-Bea Arthur revisits Mame's "Man in the Moon," George Hearn recreates "I Am What I Am from La Cage, and Carol Channing descends Hello Dolly's staircase one more time.
-Wonderful performances by the likes of Michael Feinstein, Leslie Uggams and Lee Roy Reams add to the fun, and Herman himself sings and plays piano for the finale.
-An orgy of pleasures for showtune buffs!
+Philharmonic conducted by Broadway veteran (and frequent Herman collaborator) Don Pippin.
+Bea Arthur revisits Mame's "Man in the Moon," George Hearn recreates "I Am What I Am" from La Cage, and Carol Channing descends Hello Dolly's staircase one more time.
+Wonderful performances by the likes of Michael Feinstein, Leslie Uggams and Lee Roy Reams (his solos are show stealers!) add to the fun, and Herman himself sings and plays piano for the finale.
+A veritable orgy of pleasure for showtune buffs.